ilija-nakevski/Automation-Testing-Java-Selenium-TestNG/README.md

 # Automation-Tests-Java-Selenium-TestNG

 Automation Tests for Test environment - http://138.201.81.153:9095/ (www.cargodom.com).
-Automation Test made in Java/Maven using Selenium and TestNG frameworks.
+Automation Tests made in Java/Maven using Selenium and TestNG frameworks.
 With Video.

 Automation Test for Working flow for Cargodom from beginning to end: